esphome/esphome-docs/components/lvgl.rst

 .. note::

     By default, LVGL draws new widgets on top of old widgets, including their children.
+If widgets are children of other widgets (they have the parentid property set), property inheritance takes place.
+Some properties (typically that are related to text and opacity) can be inherited from the parent widgets's styles.
+Inheritance is applied only at first draw.
+In this case, if the property is inheritable, the property's value will be searched in the parents too until an object specifies a value for the property.
+The parents will use their own state to detemine the value.
+So for example if a button is pressed, and the text color comes from here, the pressed text color will be used.
+Inheritance takes place at run time too.

+    When a parent object is deleted, all children will be deleted too.